Downtown Rochester

-Downtown Rochester is the economic center of Rochester, New York, and the largest in Upstate New York, employing more than 50,000 people, and housing more than 6,000.
+Downtown Rochester is the economic center of Rochester, New York, and the 2nd largest in Upstate New York, employing more than 50,000 people, and housing more than 6,000.

 History

 Rochesterville, as it was once called, was founded in present day downtown Rochester by Col. Nathaniel Rochester, Maj.
 Charles Carroll, and Col. William Fitzhugh, all of Hagerstown, Maryland.
 After the opening of the Erie Canal, which flowed through downtown Rochester until the early 20th century, the area boomed as a result of the city's flour industry.
 By 1834, some 20 flour mills were producing 500,000 barrels annually, the population reached 13,500 and the city area expanded to 4000 acre.
 Rochester was then re-chartered as a city, and Jonathan Child, son-in-law of Col. Rochester, was elected its first mayor.

 Following the Civil War, many post-war industrial companies were founded in Rochester, including Kodak, Bausch & Lomb, Western Union, and Gleason Works.
 The city hall opened downtown in 1875.

 At the turn of the century, Rochester was a thriving city.
 Street cars operated throughout the area and a subway was opened in 1927 on the old Erie Canal bed that ran through downtown.
 The subway operated for 29 years until it closed in 1956.
 After the subway was shut down, a series of bus routes were opened and a new auxiliary Interstate Highway was opened that would become I-490.

 In 1962, Midtown Plaza was constructed in downtown Rochester.
 Midtown was a major urban shopping mall and the first urban indoor shopping mall in the United States.
 Midtown Plaza brought many people downtown, but it would soon become a victim of suburbanization.
 From the 1960s into the 1980s, suburban shopping malls such as Eastview Mall in Victor and The Marketplace Mall in Henrietta opened up.
 McCurdy's and Forman's closed in 1994.
 Their closing was quickly followed by the closing of the Midtown branch of Wegmans Food Markets.
 Before long the mall's only tenants were Peebles department store, Radio Shack, Payless Shoes, some downscale clothing stores, a dollar store, two jewelry stores, a gift shop and a US post office.
 The mall finally closed in 2007 and the land was redeveloped into a mix of residential and office space.
 Midtown Tower was renovated and reopened as a mixed use tower of apartments, condos, restaurants and stores called Tower 280 in 2015.
 Windstream opened a regional headquarters in the former Seneca building part of the mall and Gannett constructed an adjacent office building at the corner of Main and Clinton for the Democrat and Chronicle that opened in May 2016.

-Downtown Rochester is currently entering a renaissance.
-For the first time in over 60 years, businesses are moving back into center city instead of fleeing it.
-Some of these businesses include ESL in 2010, Nothnagle in 2011, and Windstream Communications in 2013.
+In 2017, a portion of the I-490 Inner Loop was removed and converted to a surface street lined with new housing developments.